Julie in her studio at the Textile Arts Center

 Julie and Mary inspecting a fleece

 Mary and Julie quickly became best friends and Julie spent the next summer at the farm, tending to the flock and flowers, and finishing a body of work using the farm's wool.
 The end of her residency culminated with an exhibition in New York showcasing the pieces made in collaboration with the farm and can be seen below, entitled Magdalene and Wildthing.
-She has been awarded the title of a Young Heritage Craft Maker for the United Kingdom and will be showing Magdalene at their Young Makers Exhibition from February to May.
+She has been awarded the title of a Young Heritage Craft Maker for the United Kingdom and exhibited Magdalene at their Young Makers Exhibition in 2025.

 She was introduced to Mary while on a quest to connect with a farm who could supply her with wool.
 Mary invited her to the farm where she met the flock and collected some of their yearly shearing.
-Julie spent the next few months learning how to process a fleece and went on to volunteer at Lila’s Mountain Farm during Lambing season and quickly realised how special the flock, guardians and farm were.
+Julie spent the next few months learning the process of fleece to fiber and went on to volunteer at Lila’s Mountain Farm during Lambing season.

 Mary and Julie on the farm